ethersphere/swarm/swarm/docs/sw^3/storage.rst

 * potential non-accountability after network growth

+..
+What is a node's incentive to forward the request?
+Note that denying the chunk from peers that are not in their proximate bin have no benefit in retrieval (since requests served by the peer in question would never reach the node).
+If nonetheless they still do not forward, searches end up not finding the chunk, and they will be challenged.
+Having the chunk, they can always refute the challenge and the litigation costs may not be higher than what they gained from not purchasing receipts from a closer node.
+However, the litigation reveals that they cheated on syncing not offering the chunk in question.
+Learning this will prompt peers to stop doing business with the node.
+Alternatively, this could even be enforced on the protocol level requiring proof of forwarding on top of presenting the chunk, to avoid suspension.

 Chaining challenges
 --------------------

 The other model is based on the observation that establishing the link between owner and storer can be delayed to take place at the time of litigation.
-Instead of waiting for receipts issued by storers, the owner direcly contracts their (registered) connected peer(s) that immediately issues a receipt for storing a chunk.
+Instead of waiting for receipts issued by storers, the owner direcly contracts their (registered) connected peer(s) and they immediately issue a receipt for storing a chunk.

 When registered nodes connect, they are expected to have negotiated a price and from then on are obligated to give receipts for chunks that are sent their way according to the rules.
 This enables nodes to guarantee successful forwarding and therefore they can immediately issue receipts to the peer they receive the request from.
 Put in a different way, registered nodes enter into contract implicitly by connecting to the network and syncing.